-- Each Space means each portion of space within the Site requiring a different IPD as defined in Part J6 of the BCA; - IPD, in Watts/m2, is the maximum allowable IPD for each space, as required by Table J6.2a of the BCA.
-For simplicity, the Scheme Administrator may take a weighted average of similar IPDs in the Commercial Lighting Energy Savings Formula. - Area, in m^2 , is the area of Each Space; - Asset Lifetime, in years, is the default lifetime of the Lighting Upgrade for the relevant End-User Equipment as used in Equation 9; - Annual Operating Hours, in hours/year, is the default number of hours per annum that the upgraded lighting system is expected to operate for the relevant building and space type as set out in Table A10.2 of Schedule A; and - AM is the air-conditioning multiplier for the space as used in Equation 9.
+- IPD, in Watts/m, is the maximum allowable IPD for each space, as required by Table J6.2a of the BCA.
+For simplicity, the Scheme Administrator may take a weighted average of similar IPDs in the Commercial Lighting Energy Savings Formula. - Area, in $m^2$ , is the area of Each Space; - Asset Lifetime, in years, is the default lifetime of the Lighting Upgrade for the relevant End-User Equipment as used in Equation 9; - Annual Operating Hours, in hours/year, is the default number of hours per annum that the upgraded lighting system is expected to operate for the relevant building and space type as set out in Table A10.2 of Schedule A; and - AM is the air-conditioning multiplier for the space as used in Equation 9.